alco-company/mortimer-bellis/WORKLOG.md

 - backup/restore menu items
 - find proper hour_rate
 - deferred finish - set to automate closing
+- emails for gmail go to spam
+- multiple email adr in invitation do not get processed
+-

 ## CHANGELOG

+### 02/10/2025

+- tasks with helper link errs

 ### 01/10/2025